zjaoyuki/tp/docs/DeveloperGuide.md

 **MSS**

+1. User opens LittleLogBook
+2. LittleLogBook shows list of all the contacts added
-1. Teacher enters command including the contact information.
+3. User enters the contact information
-2. System validates input information.
+4. LittleLogBook validates input information
-3. System saves contact and updates contact list.
+5. LittleLogBook saves contact and updates contact list
-4. System displays success confirmation.
+6. LittleLogBook displays success confirmation

 Use case ends.

 **Extensions**

-* 2a.
+* 4a.
 The input information is invalid.

-    * 2a1.
+    * 4a1.
 LittleLogBook shows an error message.

-      Use case resumes at step 1.

-* 3a.
-Duplicate contact detected.

-    * 3a1.
-LittleLogBook shows an error message.

-      Use case resumes at step 1.
+      Use case resumes at step 3.

 **Use case: View a contact**

 **MSS**

+1. User opens LittleLogBook
+2. LittleLogBook shows list of all the contacts added
-1. Teacher enters command to view a specific contact.
+3. User enters a specific contact name.
-2. System validates input information and find the matching contact.
+4. LittleLogBook validates input information and finds the matching contact.
-3. System displays the contact information.
+5. LittleLogBook displays the contact information.

 Use case ends.

 **Extensions**

-* 2a.
+* 4a.
 The input information is invalid.

-    * 2a1.
+    * 4a1.
 LittleLogBook shows an error message.

-      Use case resumes at step 1.
+      Use case resumes at step 3.